Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Februari 2026 14.01.22 UTC
+- WIB: Minggu, 22 Februari 2026 14.42.21 UTC
-- WITA: Minggu, 22 Februari 2026 15.01.22 UTC
+- WITA: Minggu, 22 Februari 2026 15.42.21 UTC
-- WIT: Minggu, 22 Februari 2026 16.01.22 UTC
+- WIT: Minggu, 22 Februari 2026 16.42.21 UTC

 Kutipan Inspiratif:
-"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: friendship
+Kategori: attitude